 For more information about Outbound questions, see Questions.

-- Click the menu icon at the top of the passage.
+To see or edit the review note, click the comment icon at the top of the passage.

 - Click Save.